alexsaves/finersurvey/README.md

  * `dropdown` - Drop down (select boxes) with one possible answer.
  * `sort` - Drag and drop sorting question with optional other text input.
  * `matrixrating` - Multiple rating questions combined into one with a left-right carousel interface.
+ * `matrixradio` - A coursel interface with a radio question below it.
  * `text` - Single line or multiline open-ended text input.
  * `multitext` - Multiple text inputs.
  * `checkbox` - Multiple choice question with a possible "other" text input.